fniessink/toisto/docs/concept_files.md

             },
             {
                 "concept": "days of the week",
-                "label": "de dagen van de week"
+                "label": "de dagen van de week",
                 "roots": [
                     "de dagen",
                     "de week"
-                ],
+                ]
             }
         ]
-    ]
     }
+}
 ```

+Each entry in `roots` is matched against a label in the same language as the compound label.
+Notes:

-The roots can be any grammatical form of the root label, but should be the first spelling alternative of a label if there are multiple.
-Also, the roots should be labels of different concepts.
+- A root can be any grammatical form of the root concept (singular or plural, infinitive or conjugated, nominative or partitive, etc.).
+In the example above, `"days"` is the plural form of the `day` concept.
+- If a root label has multiple spelling variants, use its first spelling alternative.
+- Each root should be a label of a different concept than the compound itself.
+- Match is exact: a misspelled root won't be found, so it will silently have no effect.

-If a concept has exactly one root, for example because not all roots have been included in the JSON files yet, the `roots` value can be a string instead of a list of concept identifiers.
+If a concept has exactly one root, for example because not all roots have been included in the JSON files yet, the `roots` value can be a string instead of a list.

 ## Concepts